 OF IT ALL

+3. Helmets are required to ride.
 Each participant is considered to be on a private excursion and remains solely responsible for any accidents in which they might be involved.
 The event organizers accept no responsibility for participants becoming lost, injured or worse.